-Like many other street artists of the time, Haring chose a spot that had the largest potential for visibility.
-The wall was the perfect spot because it had the appearance of a large billboard; like some of the ones that you would typically see on a busy highway.
+Like many other street artists of the time, Haring chose a spot with the largest potential for visibility.
+The wall of the deserted handball court located along the Harlem River Drive was the perfect spot because it had the appearance of a large billboard, like some of the ones that you would typically see on a busy highway.

 What inspired Haring to paint this mural?

-Haring chose to give the mural the title, having witnessed his studio assistant undergo years of struggles with crack, which led to a near-death experience in 1984.
+Haring chose to give the mural the title, having witnessed Benny, his studio assistant, undergo years of struggles with crack, which led to a near-death experience in 1984.
 According to Haring, his young assistant’s struggle was an incredibly distressing experience for all the parties involved, which inspired the talented artist to create a piece that would pass across the message of the struggle.
+Keith Haring said1:

-Before the mural, Haring and his young assistant had tried a variety of techniques to rid Benny, his young studio assistance of his addiction.
+Before the mural, Haring and his young assistant had tried various approaches to rid Benny of his addiction.
 They had tried everything from seeking help from counselors to calling cocaine hotlines for help.
 Appalled by the apparent lack of support in this area, and the slow reaction from health and government agencies, Haring decided to create an anti-crack painting that would be seen easily by all.